Franciscan Sisters of St. Joseph

 Ministries to Continue the Mission

-Although the FSSJ continue in their ministries of teaching, pastoral ministry, and outreach to the vulnerable, the Sisters are challenged by the evolving needs of the Church to translate the Gospel into effective action.
-The Sisters continue their involvement in peace and justice issues, reaching out to the poor, and serving on Boards of Trustees of Hilbert College and Gerard Place.
+The Franciscan Sisters of St. Joseph continue their involvement in peace and justice issues, reaching out to the poor, and serving on Boards of Trustees of Hilbert College and Gerard Place.
 They also volunteer their services in areas of need.

 The source of spiritual strength not only for the Congregation, but for the people of God, comes from the Sisters’ communal prayer life and the untiring prayers of the Sisters retired from active ministry and those residing in the health care community.
 Called by God, the Franciscan Sisters of St. Joseph serve the Church and continue the legacy of St. Francis of Assisi and their Foundress – Mother Colette Hilbert.